albertosaurus/rails-audio_glue/README.markdown

 ```

 The output file parameters are described in `head` section and
 the content is described in `body` section.
-It's all pure ruby code.
+It's all a pure ruby code.

 ### Sending audio from controller